X-Men vs. Street Fighter: Reception

-The PlayStation version, on the other hand, received "mixed" reviews according to the review aggregation website GameRankings.
+The PlayStation version, on the other hand, received mixed reviews, holding a 64% on the review aggregation website GameRankings.
 Many reviewers' critiques were centered on the port's various changes as a result of the PlayStation's technical restraints.
-Both GameSpot and Game Revolution lambasted the game for its removal of tag team battles and several instances of slowdown.
-The two sites also criticized the port's low frame rate and noticeable decline in animation quality.
-While Game Informer and IGN shared many of the same criticisms, they viewed the game from a more positive perspective.
-Both maintained that, while the PlayStation port paled in comparison to the Sega Saturn version, it was still a solid fighting game.
+Electronic Gaming Monthly, GameSpot, Next Generation, GamePro, and Game Revolution all lambasted the port for its removal of tag team battles (which they regarded as X-Men vs. Street Fighter's defining feature) and extremely frequent slowdown.
+Reviews also criticized the low frame rate and noticeable decline in animation quality.
+Jeff Gerstmann, again reviewing the game for GameSpot, argued that Capcom should never have released X-Men vs. Street Fighter for the PlayStation, since it clearly could not handle a decent conversion.
+While Game Informer and IGN shared many of the same criticisms, both maintained that, while the PlayStation port paled in comparison to the Sega Saturn version, it was still a solid fighting game.
+GamePro said it was "worth a cautionary rental at best", arguing that the slowdown is not only frequent but dramatic enough to throw off the player's timing, making the port not fun to play.
+They gave it a 3.0 out of 5 for control, 2.0 for fun factor, 4.0 for sound, and 2.5 for graphics.
+Electronic Gaming Monthly's four-person review team was split: Dan Hsu and Shawn Smith both said that while the conversion is so terrible that anyone who had played the arcade or Saturn versions would have a hard time enjoying it, it was decent fun on its own merits, while John Ricciardi and Sushi-X both agreed with GamePro that the slowdown kills any enjoyment of the game.
 Next Generation stated that "If you've never seen a Capcom fighting game before, this might be fun for a few minutes, but there is not one single positive thing to be said for the trade-offs that Capcom made to get this game to PlayStation.
 Ouch."